• Portfolio

 -4355371413828966605.jpg

-Detail of Metamorphosis sculpture by Thomas Berger showing an egg and the signature of Scientific Illustrator Maria Sibylla Merian on the underside of a leaf of a stone flower, which serves as the base of a butterfly sculpture
+Detail of Metamorphosis sculpture by Thomas Berger showing a butterfly egg and the signature of scientific illustrator Maria Sibylla Merian on the underside of a leaf of a stone flower, which serves as the base of a butterfly sculpture

-Signature of Maria Sibylla Merian, as she signe some of her illustrations.
+Signature of Maria Sibylla Merian, as she signed some of her illustrations.

-Signature of Maria Sibylla Merian, as she signe some of her illustrations.
+Signature of Maria Sibylla Merian, as she signed some of her illustrations.

 Side view of the Metamorphosis sculpture by Thomas Berger